vectorgrp/XCPlite/README.md

 - Specify the IP addr to bind (in main_cfg.h or on the command line (-bind)), if there are multiple Ethernet adapters.
 Otherwise the IP address of the Ethernet adapter found first, will be written to A2L file.

 - If A2L generation and upload is disabled, make sure CANape (or any other tool) is using an up to date A2L file with correct memory addresses and data types.
 The A2L from ELF updater in CANape may be activated to achieve this.
 Be aware that XCP uses direct memory access, wrong addresses may lead to access fault or even worse to corrupt data.
 You may want to enable EPK check, to make sure the A2L description matches the ECU software.
+When using MS Visual Studio, generate Debug Information optimized for sharing and publishing (/DEBUG:FULL)

 - If A2L upload is enabled, you may need to set the IP address manually once.
 When connect is refused in CANape, press the flashing update icon in the statusbar.

 - For the A2L Updater or CANapes automatic A2L address update, use Linker Map Type ELF extended for Linux a.out format or PDB for Microsoft .exe

 - 64 bit builds needs all objects located within one 4 GByte data segment.
 Note that XCP addresses are 32 Bit plus 8 Bit extension.
 The conversion methods from pointer to A2l/XCP address and vice versa, are in xcpAppl.c and maybe changed for specific needs. xcpLite.c does not make assumptions on addresses.
 The only exception is during measurement, where XcpEvent creates pointers by adding the XCP/A2L address to ApplXcpGetBaseAddr().
 To save space, the 32 Bit addresses, not 64 Bit pointers are stored in the DAQ lists.
 During measurement setup, ApplXcpGetPointer is called once to check for validity of the XCP/A2L address conversion.

 - Multicast time synchronisation (GET_DAQ_CLOCK_MULTICAST) is enabled in CANape by default.
 When measurement does not start, it is most probably a problem with multicast reception.
 Multicast provides no benefit with single clients or with PTP time synchronized clients and is therefore just unnessesary effort.
 Turn Multicast off in device/protocol/event/TIME_CORRELATION_GETDAQCLOCK by changing the option from "multicast" to "extended response"